lbowles/Personal-Website-V2/portfolio/src/posts/liquidium-redesign.md

   Keeping the team in the know on every situation was crucial.
 We saw a great increase in productivity when the team met in person, as opposed to online meetings (I will leave the stay-at-home vs. work-in-person debate out of this)

 - **Find the right tech stack balance:**
   When choosing our tech stack, we had to balance dev time and maintainability.
-While Vercel seemed like the right ecosystem for hosting and freeing up dev time, we quickly discovered its limitations and promise of vendor lock-in.
+While Vercel seemed like the right ecosystem for hosting and freeing up dev time, we quickly discovered it's limitations and promise of vendor lock-in.
 Thankfully our setup allows us to move to self-hosting.

 - **Set measurable goals:**
   We set ourselves key, measurable objectives to track our progress.
 Without these, it's hard to gauge where you are in the timeline and if you're actually making progress.